Sirraide/source/ideas.md

 Allow setting compile options, what files to compile, what libraries to link etc. etc. using pragmas within the source code (MSVC-style, a bit).
 The (if somewhat lofty) goal would be to just... not require a build system at all.

+## Bit patterns for optional types.
+A bit pattern of length `n` is *possible* for a type `T` if `T.bits` is exactly `n`.
+Any other pattern is called *impossible*.

+A possible bit pattern is *valid* for a type `T` under the following conditions, and an invalid pattern is one that is not *valid*:
+- If `T` is an integer or floating-point type, any possible pattern is valid.
+- If `T` is a pointer or reference type, the platform null pointer is invalid, any other possible pattern is valid.
+- If `T` is a range type, any possible pattern is valid.
+- If `T` is a closure type, any pattern where the function pointer is the platform null pointer is invalid.
+- If `T` is a struct type, any bit pattern resulting from an invocation of a constructor of `T` followed by any number of member function calls that are passed valid arguments and the setting of any public members, in any order or repeated combination of the two, to any valid bit patterns is valid.

+(idea: choose an invalid pattern as the nil value if possible)

+## Idea for formatting and syntax highlighting
+‘Decorated parse tree’, i.e. optionally (or always, it oughtn’t be too expensive), Sema builds a one-to-one mapping from parse tree nodes to AST nodes so that people can both use the parse tree for syntactic information and also known e.g. what an identifer actually is.

+This way, we also don’t have to worry about preserving too much syntactic sugar in Sema (we do still have to preserve type sugar for diagnostics, but that’s a different matter);
+e.g. we can collapse constant expressions and `static if`s to their evaluated value.

+The mapping can either be a pointer in every parse tree node or an external map.

+## TODOS:
+- Rename the 'copy' intent to 'var', e.g. 'proc foo (var int s) {}'; this feels more natural since 'in' parameters are immutable by default.